Browser evidence beyond raw API calls

 When to use what

 If you need the deepest browser framework for cross-browser grids, complex drag-drop, canvas-heavy surfaces, or visual regression at full scale, use Playwright.
-Glubean browser is strongest when the goal is to keep API and browser workflows in one model, one trace system, and one promotion path.
+Glubean browser is strongest when the goal is to keep API and browser checks in one evidence model, one trace system, and one promotion path.

 Use Glubean browser for

-auth flows, forms, CRUD paths, dashboard checks, and browser steps that belong inside the same workflow as your API verification.
+auth flows, forms, CRUD paths, dashboard checks, and browser steps that belong inside the same evidence loop as your API tests.

 Reach for Playwright for